patrickward/tabcap/README.md

 This extension helps manage that by allowing you to set limits on the number of tabs per window and the number of windows you can have open at any time.

-> There are many similar extensions available, some with better features, but I just wanted something simple and that I
+> There are many similar extensions available, some with better features, but I just need something simple and that I
-> could trust.
+> can trust.
 It works for me, it may work for you too, but use it at your own risk.

 ## Features